International-Data-Spaces-Association/ids-specification/README.md

-# Dataspace Protocol - Version 0.8
+# Dataspace Protocol - Working Draft

 > __NOTE:__ These specifications are working drafts and subject to change.